 Amphitheater Music Events

-Join us Memorial Day Weekend for our annual Gospel Sing that brings hundreds of people together to listen to talented groups and individuals.
+Join us Labor Day weekend for the annual Gospel Sing that brings hundreds of people together to listen to talented groups and individuals.

-Admission is free to these Bluegrass Events.
-There is a $2.00 parking fee when you come through the front gate.
+Unless otherwise stated, musical events in our Amphitheater are free shows.
+There is, however, a $2.00 parking fee when you come through the front gate.
 Please check our Facebook page or our website for schedule changes due to bad weather.

 With the Ralph Stanley Museum and the Traditional Mountain Music Center nearby, it’s no surprise that music is an integral part of the park experience.
 In fact, Breaks Interstate Park is known as the Western Gateway to The Crooked Road.